sphinx-labs/sphinx/specs/managed-service.md

 Should send `_amount` to the caller.
 Invariants match the `withdrawTo` function.

 ## Assumptions
 The `ManagedService` contract on the OpenZeppelin `AccessControl` contract.
-We test that the interactions with this contract works properly in the [unit tests for the `ManagedService`](TODO(end)).
-However, we don't thoroughly test the internals of these external contracts.
+We test that the interactions with this contract work properly in the [unit tests for the `ManagedService`](TODO(end)).
+However, we don't thoroughly test the internals of this contract.
 Instead, we rely on the assumption that it is robust and secure.